GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/helpers/README.md

 (Can be applied as postprocessing.
 Were not used in the experiments from the paper)

 ## Data preparation
-  1. Run `../predict.py` to predict gestures from speech audio as described in the "gesgen_keras" folder.
+  1. Run `../predict.py` to predict gestures from speech audio as described in the root folder.
   2. Put the predicted gestures (e.g. `predict_1094.txt, ...`) into a directory, say, `your_prediction_dir/`.

 ### Velocity remover